Disinfectants, Decontamination and Sterilization

 In laboratory settings, the term “contaminated” generally refers to having an actual or potential presence of a pathogen.

-Decontamination typically refers to application on equipment or tools, whereas disinfection is mainly referred to use on surfaces.
+Decontamination typically refers to the application of equipment or tools, whereas disinfection mainly refers to the use on surfaces.

-Sterilization is the use of a physical or chemical process to kill all microorganisms, including spores.
-It is typically accomplished in clinical labs with heat and steam through autoclaving.
+Sterilization is a physical or chemical process that kills all microorganisms, including spores.
+It is typically accomplished in clinical labs through autoclaving with heat and steam.

 Disinfection and sterilization are both decontamination processes.

 EPA-approved disinfectants are regularly used in laboratories to decontaminate work surfaces and equipment.
-They are used after the completion of work with potentially infectious material and after any potential spill, splash or other contamination occurrence.
+They are used after work with potentially infectious material is completed and after any potential spill, splash, or other contamination occurrence.